 Which membership plugin is best for starting a membership site?

-Paid Membership Pro is proud to offer the most complete membership plugin for WordPress—and it’s 100% free.
+Ok, we’re a little biased here, but the reality is that Paid Membership Pro is the most complete membership plugin for WordPress—and it’s 100% free.
 In fact, our free plan includes more features than many of our paid competitors.

-With the Paid Memberships Pro free plan, you can easily launch and grow your membership business.
-You can always upgrade to one of our premium plans later if you need support, multiple site licenses, or you want to do things like:
+You can easily launch and grow your membership business with PMPro’s free plan.
+Plus, you can always upgrade to one of our premium plans later if you need support, multiple site licenses, or you want to do things like accept PayPal and credit cards at the checkout, gift memberships, or drip feed your content.

 Get Started Today